krohling/bondai/website/docs/tools/custom-tool.md

 ### Step 3: Format your response

 We will define a function named `parse_countries_info` that takes the JSON object returned from the RestCountries API and turns it into a well formatted string that can be easily understood by the LLM.
 Note that while the LLM could likely undestand the JSON formatted response, this approach has the advantage of removing unnecessary information which reduces token usage and cost.
 This also reduces the amount of Agent memory required to store the result which is limited by the LLM's context window.
-It is highly recommended that tool responses are well formatted (ie markdown) to improve understanding and return only information that is required.
+It is highly recommended that tool responses are well formatted (ie markdown) to improve understanding and limited to only required information.

 ```python